 Looker Studio charts with data labels only for min and max values

 Information displayed by default inside an interactive report must be chosen preciously, and it is particularly the case for data labels in a time series chart.

-So let’s take care of the data-pixel ratio dynamically inside a Looker Studio (formerly known as Google Data Studio dashboard, like we do for a presentation.
+So let’s take care of the data-pixel ratio dynamically inside a Looker Studio (formerly known as Google Data Studio) dashboard, like we do for a presentation.
 Let’s display only min and max values of a time series chart with a simple home-made solution.